 If you already have carers coming into your home, it’s likely that this is because it is essential for your person’s care and well-being that they and you, their family, have this support.

 The current situation is more stressful even than your normal daily life, because you are more isolated and the person with Rett Syndrome is not able to access their usual activities; school, college, respite, day centre etc.

-The situation has been going on for many weeks and you will need to stay strong both physically and emotionally as we move into the summer.
-It is also possible that you could become ill yourself, so having a back up plan, including other carers who are able to meet your person’s needs, is important.
+You will need to stay strong both physically and emotionally.
+It is also possible that you could become ill yourself, so having a back-up plan, including other carers who are able to meet your person’s needs, is important.

 Here are some rules you can put in place to minimise the risk of spreading the infection:

 1. Don’t allow carers/nurses to come into your home if they have any signs of a cold or cough type illness, no matter how minor.